 The personal representative does not need to have a connection with the events that caused the decedent's death.
 The decedent's negligence, however, will be imputed to the plaintiff, reducing or barring the plaintiff's recovery on behalf of the estate to the extent that the decedent's negligence was a proximate cause of his or her own death.
 Perdue v.
 Copeland, 220 So.
 2d 617 (Fla.
 1969).
 If a survivor is found to be negligent, the non-negligent survivor's recovery cannot be reduced due to another survivor's negligence.
 Frazier v.
 Metropolitan Dade County, 701 So.2d 418, 420 (Fla.
 3d DCA 1997).

 In Florida wrongful death cases, special consideration is given to the statute of limitations.
 Generally, you have two years from the time of the decedent's death to file a law suit.
 Fla.
 Stat. § 95.11.
 Wrongful death actions based on medical malpractice, however, are governed by the medical malpractice statute of limitations which may extend your right to sue to four years.
 Fla.
 Stat. § 95.11.

 If a loved one has died due to the negligence or recklessness of another, you may be entitled to compensation.
 You don't have to go through this alone!

 Contact our Tallahassee personal injury attorney at (850) 629-7226 today.
-Shapiro Law Firm has the tools you need to succeed.
+Shapiro Law Firm P.A. has the tools you need to succeed.